LiveHelperChat/doc/docs/users/account.md

 ## Permissions

 This section allows you quickly see to what module/functions you have access to.
+User also can ask for permission to specific module.
+Using `Request permission` button.
+Mail is send to User who have checked `I receive other operators permissions request`.

+To grant permission itself you have to edit `Role` and just assign requested permission manually.

 ​![](/img/user/permissions.png)